myrdstom/store-manager-frontend/README.md

 * You cannot register a new user without logging in
 * Admin credentials for the account have been provided
-* The products page is just a page with dummy data to demonstrate redirection
+* The products page is just a page with dummy data to further demonstrate redirection

 ### HTTP Requests